redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 ## Upgrade process

 Any market parameter change requires a new `Comet` deployment.
-The process is as follows:
+Governance decisions are taken on Ethereum mainnet and sent out through Arbitrum's cross-chain messaging system.
+The upgrade process is as follows:

+1. Governance approved upgrade is sent out through the cross-chain messaging system and subject to an additional 1-day delay.
-1.  new parameters are set using setters in the `Configurator` contract.
+1. New parameters are set using setters in the `Configurator` contract.
-2.  the `ProxyAdmin` contract uses `deployAndUpgradeTo`:
+1. The `ProxyAdmin` contract uses `deployAndUpgradeTo`:
     1. Deploys a new comet contract through the `Configurator`, which uses the `CometFactory`.
     2. Updates the corresponding `Comet Proxy` to point to this newly deployed contract.